-World Cup Results 2018: Scores, Updated Round of 16 Bracket After Sunday
+World Cup Results 2018: Scores, Updated Round-of-16 Bracket After Sunday

-World Cup Results 2018: Scores, Updated Round of 16 Bracket After SundayJuly 1, 2018
+World Cup Results 2018: Scores, Updated Round-of-16 Bracket After SundayJuly 1, 2018

-Russia and Croatia advanced to the quarter-finals of the 2018 World Cup on Sunday, at the expense of Spain and Denmark.
+Russia and Croatia advanced to the quarter-finals of the 2018 World Cup on Sunday, at the expense of Spain and Denmark, respectively.

 The hosts beat La Roja 4-3 on penalties following a 1-1 draw between the two sides over 120 minutes, while after the same scoreline Croatia edged the shootout 3-2.